stfc/PSyclone/doc/nemo.rst

     parallelising using OpenMP;
  3. All recognised loops (levels, latitude etc.) are assumed to be parallelisable.
-This will not always be the case (e.g. tridiagonal solve has a loop-carried dependence in the vertical).
+This will not always be the case (e.g. tridiagonal solve has a loop-carried dependence in the vertical);
+ 4. Loops/kernels within CASE statements are not found.